-Sample screen for UMTS level measurements with dedicated equipment
+Figure 2: Sample screen for UMTS level measurements with dedicated equipment

 Extrapolation to a full traffic situation is done by adding a correction factor to the measurement result (red circle in Figure 2).
 Unless other information from the provider is available, the correction factor is 10 dB.
+See also A2.4 for additional information.

 4G / LTE

-In LTE, the traffic-independent signals used for the measurement is the physical broadcast channel (PBCH), which is transmitted every 10 ms over the inner 1.05 MHz of bandwidth.
+In LTE, the traffic-independent signals used for the measurement is the physical broadcast channel (PBCH), which is transmitted every 10 ms over the inner 1.05 MHz of bandwidth (see Figure 3).
 Its length is 4 symbols or about 266 µs.
 However, during the first two symbols, reference signals are also transmitted.
 The „pure” PBCH is transmitted during the last two symbols for a length of about 133 µs.

-LTE resource grid of the inner 1.2 MHz
+Figure 3: LTE resource grid of the inner 1.2 MHz

 The measurement has to be time-synchronized and limited in time and bandwidth.
 Although challenging, it is in principle possible with a spectrum analyser that is synchronized by GNSS.